 Another weakness in our first year was a lack of personalized instruction.
-As such, small-group instruction became the staff's primary focus to better serve the specific needs of all students, especially those who struggled to attain grade-level standards.
-All classrooms leverage small-group student centers, which has included staff training and professional development regarding effective implementation.
-We also provide an academic and enrichment program to 150 at-risk students in Grades K-5, free of cost, as recipients of a 21st Century Community Learning Center (CCLC) Grant Program.
+As a result, we focused on appropriately placing students within subject levels (especially within intervention classes when needed), implementing small-group instruction, ensuring the appropriate use of instructional software, instituting a more robust tutoring program, and offering tutoring over the winter break and during the summer.
+This focus on appropriate placement also opened the door for our students to start taking algebra, which is introduced by incorporating foundational skills during summer tutoring to prepare students for taking the course the following year.
+We also provide an academic and enrichment program to 150 at-risk students in Grades 6-8, free of cost, as recipients of a 21st Century Community Learning Center (CCLC) Grant Program.
 Our program, PINES Future Citizens, allows us to provide extended learning opportunities designed to enhance individual student academic growth.
-Teachers were also placed in classrooms based on skill and where they were best suited as opposed to simply meeting staffing needs.
-These initiatives have resulted in significant improvement regarding student growth on both state assessments and NWEA assessments, helping further instill a passion for learning within our school's culture.
+These changes have resulted in significant improvement regarding student growth on both state assessments and NWEA assessments, and helped further instill a passion for learning within our school's culture.

 As a result of these implementations, we were able to institute a solid cultural foundation based on high expectations and passion.
-This cultural shift has allowed our school to collectively persevere through the "growing pains" of change to improve from a "C" grade in both the 2015-16 and 2016-17 school years to a "B" for the 2017-18 school year.
+This cultural shift has allowed our school to collectively persevere through the "growing pains" of change to improve from a "C" grade in both the 2014-15 and 2015-16 school years to an "A" for the 2016-17 and 2017-18 school years.
+We are now designated as a High Performing Charter school pursuant to § 1002.331, Fla.
+Stat.

 The CSUSA Education Model provides the framework for our standards-based instructional approach.
-The core of the Education Model is the Guaranteed and Viable Curriculum (GVC), which ensures an academic focus in every classroom that encourages steady academic progress toward mastery of the Florida Standards and the Next Generation Sunshine State Standards (NGSSS).
-School leadership actively monitors teaching and learning so that instructional content necessary for achievement within each grade or subject area is not disregarded or replaced.
-Recently, we have focused on enhancing three core areas that support full and effective implementation of the Education Model.
+The core of the Education Model is the Guaranteed and Viable Curriculum (GVC), which ensures academic excellence in every classroom, and encourages steady academic progress as students build their knowledge and skills from one year to the next in order to master the Florida Standards and the NGSSS.
+PINESM' leadership actively monitors teaching and learning so that the academic content necessary for achievement within each grade is not disregarded or replaced.

+Recently, we have focused on enhancing three core areas that support full and effective implementation of the Education Model which ensures students are mastering all subject-area standards in the GVC.
 Our work in each of these three areas is detailed below.